 You can enrol in the course for $587 (one time payment).
 Alternatively, you can take advantage of the payment plan - 6 monthly payments of $105.

 UPDATED: As of 2021, you can use the discount code MYVEGANMINIMALIST to get 15% off!
 This will take the price down to $499, saving you over $88.

 Keep in mind that Foodtography School doesn’t allow discounts on any payment plans - however, you can use this code for every course as well as everything else in their store.

 How long does it take?

-Will I need a lot of fancy equipment?
+Will I need a lot of fancy props and equipment?

-That’s NOT what I would recommend.
+Of course you could go crazy and buy a few extra camera lenses, an expensive tripod, artificial lighting and spend a fortune on fancy props.
+But, that’s NOT what I would recommend.
 In my experience, once you start spending money on gear, you will enter a vicious circle of never-ending purchases (trust me, I've been there).
-Photography is an EXPENSIVE hobby, but how much you spend is completely in your hands.
-Examples?

-I already owned an entry-level, basic DSLR before taking the course.
-Because I’ve worked in graphic design, I also had an Adobe subscription.
+I already owned an entry-level, basic DSLR camera before taking the course.
+Because I’d previously worked in graphic design, I also had an Adobe Photography subscription which includes both Lightroom and Photoshop for about $10/month.
 This meant that there were absolutely no hidden costs for me.
 I paid for the course in one go and that was it.
-I was ready to dig deep into it!
+I was ready to dig deep into it.

-I took the course with my Nikon D3300 which you can grab refurbished for well under £200.
+I took the course with my Nikon D3300 which you can grab refurbished for about under $200/£200.
 If you’re looking to buy a second-hand camera and you’re in the UK, I recommend CameraJungle.